A jovian class world stellified by magmatter conversion gradually increases in diameter as its temperature increases

 Magmatter Conversion Frame

 The most advanced class of stellification engine, the magmatter conversion frame is the product of Third Singularity or higher minds.
-As its name implies, a conversion frame is constructed entirely of magmatter and as such is both very small and very massive.
+As its name implies, a conversion frame is constructed entirely of magmatter and magnetic monopoles and as such is both very small and very massive.
 What is perhaps the most singular aspect of the construct however, is its shape.
 A conversion frame is constructed in the form of a fractally repeating pattern of planes and control elements extending outward in three dimensions.
 The resulting shape is most often compared to that of the most complex blooming plants and has led to the nickname of this device: the Sunflower.

 Once it reaches its destination at the core, the conversion frame continues to operate as a smart structure, continually monitoring the planetary core and altering its shape to ensure an optimized `pseudo-stellar' environment.
 In this way it eliminates the flares or core destabilization events that occasionally plague singularity type stellification technologies.
 At its most advanced, a conversion frame can provide "real-time" control of its operation, communicating with the outside world via modulated neutrino beams.
 Using this method it is possible, in only a matter of a few centuries, to "turn down" the stellified body to the point it is barely shining or "turn it up" to the point where it is several times brighter than a normal star.
 The latter technique is usually employed only for major industrial operations up to the disassembly of the entire mass.